There are many paths to the top of the mountain, but the view is always the same.― Chinese Proverb

 Are you ready to hear something alarming and, quite frankly, intimidating?

-Just think for a moment what that means.
+Just think about what that means.

 How the heck are you meant to find out what spirituality is (and even what’s the right path for you to follow), with so much information?